KimleeHeng/osticket-instructions/prerequisites-installation.md

 1.3 Fill out the following information:
 - Subscription - Select your current and active subscription
-- Resource Group - Select your resource group
+- Resource Group - Select your resource group/make a new one
-- Virtual machine name - For this lab, we will name our VM:  **"Windows-VM"**
+- Virtual machine name - For this lab, we will name our VM:  **"osticket-vm"**
 - Region - Select your current region.
 For this lab, we will select **"(US) East US"**
 - Availablity Zone - Select **"Zone 3"**
 - Image - Select **"Windows 11 Pro, version 24H2 - x64 Gen2"**